 Welcome to Foundry Research!

-Foundry Research is a diverse group of researchers, trainees, staff, service providers, community members, young people and families/caregivers.
-Our central office team is based in British Columbia, Canada.
-We share the goal of making positive change in the lives of young people, families/caregivers and communities by centring their voices in research.
+Foundry Research brings together researchers, trainees, staff, service providers, community members, young people and families/caregivers who share the goal of making positive change in the lives of young people, families/caregivers and communities by centring their voices in research.
 We support this goal through the co-creation and implementation of evidence and through knowledge exchange with partners and collaborators.
+We do this work as part of Foundry, the provincial Integrated Youth Services initiative located in British Columbia, Canada.
 On this page, you will find information about the topics we research, our studies, our team and how to connect with us.

 The work represented on this webpage is not inclusive of all the research happening across the Foundry network.
 We look forward to continuing to expand the content on this webpage and to highlight and celebrate the incredible work of all our partners, collaborators and communities in our network who are contributing to this important field of research.